Bloxmine/oldsta/README.md

 No special setup is required.
 Simply open the `index.html` file in your web browser to start using Oldstagram.

+## Known Issues
+* Due to limitations in the CSS filter implementation, some filters may not look exactly like their Instagram counterparts.
+* In Safari, the filters may not work as expected.
+This is a known issue with the CSS filter implementation in Safari.
+However, a workaround is implemented by using a custom library, 'context filter polyfill'
+* Exporting images may not look the same as the preview due to differences in how browsers handle CSS filters and image rendering.
+AFAIK this is something that is finicky with canvas.

 ## Contributing

 ## License